-On the designated redemption date, if (i) the conditions precedent, if any, to such redemption have been satisfied, (ii) the required notice has been given or waived, and (iii) with respect to a redemption other than a mandatory redemption, if sufficient money to pay the Redemption Price and accrued interest are held by the Trustee in trust for the Owners of the 2005 Series C Bonds or portions of 2005 Series C Bonds to be redeemed, the 2005 Series C Bonds or portions of 2005 Series C Bonds so called for redemption will become and be due and payable at their Redemption Price, such 2005 Series C Bonds or portions of 2005 Series C Bonds will cease to be Outstanding, interest on the 2005 Series C Bonds or portions of 2005 Series C Bonds so called for redemption will cease to accrue, such 2005 Series C Bonds or portions of 2005 Series C Bonds will cease to be entitled to any benefit or security under the Indenture and the Owners of such 2005 Series C Bonds or portions of 2005 Series C Bonds will have no other rights except to receive payment of the Redemption Price and the accrued interest on such 2005 Series C Bonds to the date of redemption and, to the extent applicable, to receive 2005 Series C Bonds for any unredeemed portion of 2005 Series C Bonds.
+On the designated redemption date, if (i) the conditions precedent, if any, to such redemption have been satisfied, (ii) the required notice has been given or waived, and (iii) with respect to a redemption other than a mandatory redemption, if sufficient money to pay the Redemption Price and accrued interest are held by the Trustee in trust for the Owners of the Offered Bonds or portions of Offered Bonds to be redeemed, the Offered Bonds or portions of Offered Bonds so called for redemption will become and be due and payable at their Redemption Price, such Offered Bonds or portions of Offered Bonds will cease to be Outstanding, interest on the Offered Bonds or portions of Offered Bonds so called for redemption will cease to accrue, such Offered Bonds or portions of Offered Bonds will cease to be entitled to any benefit or security under the Indenture and the Owners of such Offered Bonds or portions of Offered Bonds will have no other rights except to receive payment of the Redemption Price and the accrued interest on such Offered Bonds to the date of redemption and, to the extent applicable, to receive Offered Bonds for any unredeemed portion of Offered Bonds.

-If less than all of the 2005 Series C Bonds of one maturity bearing the same interest rate are called for redemption, the particular 2005 Series C Bonds of such maturity bearing the same interest rate to be redeemed will be selected not later than 45 days prior to the date fixed for redemption or such lesser number of days as is acceptable to the Trustee and the Master Paying Agent in such manner as directed by the Authority.
-If no such direction is received by the Trustee (or Master Paying Agent, if one is appointed and serving), it will select the 2005 Series C Bonds to be redeemed by lot or in such other manner as it in its discretion may determine.
-The portion of 2005 Series C Bonds to be redeemed will be in the minimum Authorized Denomination, and in selecting 2005 Series C Bonds for redemption, the Trustee (or Master Paying Agent, if one is appointed and serving) will treat each 2005 Series C Bond as representing that number of 2005 Series C Bonds which is obtained by dividing the principal amount of such 2005 Series C Bond by such minimum Authorized Denomination.
+If less than all of the Offered Bonds of one Series (and subseries, if applicable) and one maturity bearing the same interest rate (and otherwise of like tenor) are called for redemption, the particular Offered Bonds of such Series (and subseries, if applicable) and maturity bearing the same interest rate (and otherwise of like tenor) to be redeemed will be selected not later than 45 days prior to the date fixed for redemption or such lesser number of days as is acceptable to the Trustee and the Master Paying Agent in such manner as directed by the Authority.
+If no such direction is received by the Trustee (or Master Paying Agent, if one is appointed and serving), it will select the Offered Bonds to be redeemed by lot or in such other manner as it in its discretion may determine.
+The portion of Offered Bonds of any Series (and subseries, if applicable) to be redeemed will be in the minimum Authorized Denomination, and in selecting Offered Bonds for redemption, the Trustee (or Master Paying Agent, if one is appointed and serving) will treat each Offered Bond as representing that number of Offered Bonds which is obtained by dividing the principal amount of such Offered Bond by such minimum Authorized Denomination.

-If less than all of the Outstanding 2005 Series C Bonds of any one maturity are purchased for cancellation or called for redemption (other than in satisfaction of Sinking Fund Installments), the principal amount of such 2005 Series C Bonds that are so purchased or redeemed will be credited, to the extent practicable, except as otherwise provided in an Authority Request, against all remaining Sinking Fund Installments for the 2005 Series C Bonds of such maturity in the proportion which the then remaining balance of each such Sinking Fund Installment bears to the total of all 2005 Series C Bonds of such maturity then Outstanding.
-A Master Paying Agent will notify the Trustee in writing of its selection of 2005 Series C Bonds to be redeemed as provided in this paragraph, and the Trustee will provide the Master Paying Agent with all necessary information as to the Outstanding 2005 Series C Bonds for that selection to be made.
+If less than all of the Outstanding Offered Bonds that are Term Bonds of any one maturity of a Series (or subseries, if applicable) are purchased for cancellation or called for redemption (other than in satisfaction of Sinking Fund Installments), the principal amount of such Term Bonds that are so purchased or redeemed will be credited, to the extent practicable, except as otherwise provided in an Authority Request, against all remaining Sinking Fund Installments for the Term Bonds of such Series (and subseries, if applicable) and maturity in the proportion which the then remaining balance of each such Sinking Fund Installment bears to the total of all Offered Bonds of such maturity then Outstanding.
+A Master Paying Agent will notify the Trustee in writing of its selection of Offered Bonds to be redeemed as provided in this paragraph, and the Trustee will provide the Master Paying Agent with all necessary information as to the Outstanding Offered Bonds for that selection to be made.